bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

 Here all the projects (including their content) in a given workspace are displayed in a tree view.
-This is the central component to obtain an overview of the project and to start the specific editors for all Axon.ivy entities.
+This is the central component to obtain an overview of the project and to start the specific editors for all Axon Ivy entities.

 .. figure:: /_images/ivy-project/project-tree-full.png
-   :alt: Axon.ivy Project View with some content
+   :alt: Axon Ivy Project View with some content

-   Axon.ivy Project View with some content
+   Axon Ivy Project View with some content

 Some of the entries are categorized such as User Dialogs and processes, but in general double-clicking on the leafs opens the :ref:`corresponding editor <designer-reference-editors>`.
 Furthermore a popup menu is provided with the most important interactions:

--  *New...* - Opens a wizard for creating new Axon.ivy entities such as User Dialogs or processes.
+-  *New...* - Opens a wizard for creating new Axon Ivy entities such as User Dialogs or processes.

 -  *Refresh* - Use this to inform and refresh the project tree whenever